Edmonton Oilers: Jerseys

 In the 2020–21 season, the Oilers released a "Reverse Retro" alternate uniform, reviving the 1980s white jersey but with the orange and blue switching places, save for the team's crest.

 Beginning with the 2022–23 season, the Oilers brought back the 1980s blue and white jerseys, while retaining the alternate midnight blue jerseys.
 The Oilers also unveiled a second "Reverse Retro" uniform during the season, using the 2001–2007 alternate but with orange replacing silver in the trim, as well as making the oil drop orange to match the drop in the standard logo.

+For the team's appearance in the 2023 Heritage Classic, the Oilers wore specially designed uniforms.
+The blue-based design featured an enlarged oil drop surrounding a blue number, the full team name in blue letters at the bottom in a white ribbon, and orange and cream stripes.
+The back of the uniform featured cream letters with orange accents.
+Brown pants and gloves were worn to evoke hockey equipment of the early 20th century.
+The design was inspired by Team Canada's 1952 Winter Olympics gold medal-winning team represented by the Edmonton Mercurys.

+In the 2025–26 season, the Oilers unveiled a new alternate uniform, featuring a tan base with blue and orange stripes across the shoulders, sleeves and waist.
+The crest features the "Oilers" script in blue between two orange lines, and a right shoulder roundel patch containing an oil rig, Edmonton's nickname of "Oil Country", and the year of the franchise's move to the NHL (1979).

 Anthem singer

 From 1981 to 2011, Paul Lorieau was the Oilers anthem singer.
-Since 2013 the Oilers' anthem singer has been Robert Clark, an opera singer from Sherwood Park.
-In the 2017 playoffs, Robert was the first anthem singer to sing from within the crowd, at Game 1 of the first round.
+Since 2013, the Oilers' anthem singer has been Robert Clark, an opera singer from Sherwood Park.
+When the Oilers compete in the playoffs and the Stanley Cup Final, Clark has sung the anthems from within the crowd.
 Before singing the anthems, public address announcer Al Stafford introduces him as "The singing voice of your Edmonton Oilers".

 Mascot

 The Oilers mascot is a Canadian lynx named Hunter who was unveiled on September 26, 2016.
-The choosing of the Canadian lynx was because their largest place of habitat, in terms of population, is Alberta.
+The choice of the Canadian lynx was because their largest place of habitat, in terms of population, is Alberta.
 It was also because it was the largest vote overall.
 The name gives tribute to the original Oilers owner, William "Wild Bill" Hunter.
 Hunter wears the number 72 on his jersey, referencing the year the Oilers were established, which was in 1972.
 Hunter has a portable drum, in which he uses to entertain the crowds and make them chant "Let's Go Oilers!", along with a rhythmic beat.